 True.
 Regulation does not, however, come without a cost.
 Regulatory authorities must therefore ensure that the economy is not burdened with unnecessary costs, or that the efficiency of the economy is adversely affected.

 List the three elements of regulation.

 Regulatory rules relate to other matters over and above conduct and behaviour such as reporting, auditing and prudential matters.

+Regulatory rules relate to other matters over and above conduct and behaviour such as reporting, auditing and prudential matters.

 Discuss the objectives of regulation.